Arcadier/Marketplace-Populator/README.md

 [1]

 This section of the Plug-In makes use of csv files in order to incorporate established data from the marketplace Administrator.
 Download the Item Template csv file and follow the instructions and parameters carefully.
+Take note of the following rules/warnings to prevent errors of any sort:
+ * (R) indicates that the input for that section is Required
+ * If any part of your input contains commas(","), put quotation marks around the entire input
+   * Example: "This is my description, that contains, a lot, of commas,,,"
+   * Please do this for multiple Categories and/or multiple Tags

+  [2 - input]

+ After uploading the file, click on Upload Users to complete the generation.
+Please take note of the following errors that will result in an error, causing that specific item to not be created:
+  * The User does not exist on your marketplace
+  * The User is not a Merchant
+  * Invalid Price
+  * Stock Quantity not specified for Limited Stock
+  * Invalid Stock Quantity
+  * Invalid Currency Code
+  * Invalid Categories
+    * Item will still be created as long as there is **One** valid Category